opencv/opencv/modules/core/doc/intro.markdown

 The buffer is deallocated if and only if the reference counter reaches zero, that is, when no other structures refer to the same buffer.
 Similarly, when a Mat instance is copied, no actual data is really copied.
 Instead, the reference counter is incremented to memorize that there is another owner of the same data.
-There is also the Mat::clone method that creates a full copy of the matrix data.
+There is also the cv::Mat::clone method that creates a full copy of the matrix data.
 See the example below:
 ```.cpp
     // create a big 8Mb matrix